datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrade/yaml/emissary-2.3/edge-stack-2.3.md

    profile: main
    ```

-You can also migrate by [installing $AESproductName$ $version$ in a separate cluster](../../../../migrate-to-2-alternate/).
+You can also migrate by [installing $AESproductName$ $versionTwoX$ in a separate cluster](../../../../migrate-to-2-alternate/).
-This permits absolute certainty that your $OSSproductName$ $version$ configuration will not be
+This permits absolute certainty that your $OSSproductName$ $versionTwoX$ configuration will not be
-affected by changes meant for $AESproductName$ $version$, but it is more effort.
+affected by changes meant for $AESproductName$ $versionTwoX$, but it is more effort.

 ## Side-by-Side Migration Steps